ChALkeR/notes/On-npmjs-tokens-visibility.md

 This was not filtered by CSP rules, as they were misconfigured.

+That XSS was trivially exploitable through a hidden iframe, effectively invisible, and it would have been pretty easy to use it to get direct publishing access to popular modules like [inherits](https://www.npmjs.com/package/inherits), [semver](https://www.npmjs.com/package/semver), [fstream](https://www.npmjs.com/package/fstream), [rimraf](https://www.npmjs.com/package/rimraf), [tar](https://www.npmjs.com/package/tar), and other ones — all of those are directly managed by npm humans.
+I'm pretty sure that almost everyone has at least one of those in their dependency chains.

 ### Unvalidated debug method

 The culprit here was the `?json=path` debug method that is enabled on the npm website just passes the resolved